- 9 and 10:45am, 5pm

 Thailand | Presbyterian Mission International

 Natee is a professor at Bangkok Bible College and Seminary and serves as moderator on the church planting team at Kritsajaak Samakitaam Meuang Maai (New City Fellowship Church).
-For the past year, the family has been working to plant a new church in the center of the city of Bangkok (Grace City Bangkok) and have now started 3 monthly worship services.
+The family has been working to plant a new church in the center of the city of Bangkok (Grace City Bangkok) and have started three monthly worship services.
 Through preaching and discipleship, Natee and Bee equip national leaders to spread the gospel among the Thai people.

 Hungary | Youth With A Mission